Battle of Zalău: Situation of the civilian population

-Through three successive ordinances signed by Major Gheorghe Rozin (the local commander in Zalău) the movement of citizens after 11 p.m. starting on January 19, 1919, was prohibited, shops were ordered to open and public gatherings in groups were prohibited larger than three people, as well as handing over any weaponry and military material to the Romanian troops within 24 hours.
+Through three successive ordinances signed by Major Gheorghe Rozin (the local commander in Zalău) the movement of citizens after 11p.m. starting on January 19, 1919, was prohibited, shops were ordered to open and public gatherings in groups were prohibited larger than three people, as well as handing over any weaponry and military material to the Romanian troops within 24 hours.
 Also, the population was forbidden to leave the villages without the written authorization of the mayor.
 Failure to comply was to be punished under martial law.
 Those who were to be caught looting or caught "in other evil deeds" were to be "arrested, threatened, tried, and possibly even punished with death".

 Towards the end of January, the situation normalized, although some problems continued to exist, as well as other crimes against public or private property.
 Also, between January and February, detachments of the "Division 7 Infantry" undertook actions to disarm the localities in their sector of competence.